 Regulations have since been enacted in most cities and countries while further regulations are expected.
 Ride-sharing / ride-hailing is now intrinsic part of the daily fabric of society.

-There would be a riot if ride-hailing was restricted or banned even if taxi licences were increased.
-The ride-hailing model is far more superior and provided confidence that the taxi or car hire industry could not provide.
 Jump into a metered taxis on any arrival at an airport in Australia and the cost of the ride remains significantly higher than a Uber ride.
 Hailing a ride on a ride hailing app is done in seconds, confirmed and the tracker is on.
-The convenience and confirmation is unbeatable by any measure,
+The convenience and confirmation is unbeatable by any measure.
+Which driver handled the passenger and the ride journey is captured providing much needed confidence.

 The statement of claim

 One interesting part of the statement of claim was Uber’s role in instigating and supporting the deliberate breaching of commercial driving laws.
-And the offer to cover fines incurred by individual drivers recruited by them.
+And the offer to cover fines incurred by individual Uber drivers recruited by them.
 The evidence came from Uber’s internal documents.

 In essence, an organisation prepared to break the laws to advance its commercial interest.
 It was quite a damning claim.